 Philadelphia Limited Tort Lawyer

 You own a car.
 You bought insurance.
 You got into an accident.
-The next day you can’t move your neck at all.
+The next day you cannot move your neck at all.
 You see a doctor.
 You seek a lawyer.
-You meet the lawyer and you for the first time learn that you elected Limited Tort on your insurance policy.
-Your lawyer then drops the case because your neck sprain and strain does not constitute a serious impairment of a bodily function.
+You meet the attorney and you for the first time learn that you elected Limited Tort on your insurance policy.
+Your attorney then drops the case because your neck sprain and strain does not constitute a serious impairment of a bodily function.
 What do you do?
 Call The Law Offices of Greg Prosmushkin, P.C.
 Our office has handled thousands of Car Accidents.
 We can help you succeed with your Limited Tort case.
 The consultation is free, so call us today.

 The requirement of a serious impairment of a bodily function is not a subjective standard.
 If you are injured, and you believe it is serious, then you must document the injury and the treatment very carefully.
-Insurance companies routinely deny payment for your pain and suffering based upon your election of Limited Tort.
+Insurance companies routinely deny payment for your pain and suffering based on your election of Limited Tort.
 For this reason, we always suggest that you apply for and get Full Tort.
 This way, you can decide for yourself whether you have a claim worth pursuing or not.
 If you have limited tort, you are placing that determination with the insurance company.

 Here are some exceptions to the election of limited tort by an insured:

 - Disfigurement and Scarring

 - Pedestrian Accident

 - Driving a car that you do not own